jpeyret/ae2ci/README.md

 This repository contains an extensible Application Class that takes Rowset-based data, typically from an Application Engine and writes it to a PeopleSoft database using Component Interface.

+Having an AE call separate peoplecode with a rowset is the best way to avoid the AE abend errors that can happen when Component Interfaces encounter invalid data.

 ## How it works:

 #### Declaring your custom subclass